AlonBS/Ray_Tracer/README.md

 	                          appear if area lights are used.
 If this flag is true then hard shadows will be simulated, even if area lights are present.
+	  --flat-shading          Indicate whether flat shading should be used.
+If set, face normals will be used, otherwise (and by default), normals are interpolated and for much smoother image.

 	Other values are specified within each scene separately.